StuntDevs/God-Bot-Open-Source/README.md

 ### Categories

-Automod has an extensive list of all useful commands (**more than 100**) which are categorized as follows
+God Security has an extensive list of all useful commands (**more than 100**) which are categorized as follows

 * **Automod**: `antighostping`, `antiinvites`, `antilinks`, `antiscam`, `maxlines`, `maxmentions`, ...
 * **Admin**: `welcome`, `farewell`, `reaction-roles`, ...